Paul and Rie Mizuki

 We arrived in Kansai (Western Japan, including Osaka, Kobe, Kyoto, and Nara) on March 24, 2020, amidst the Covid-19 pandemic.
 In some ways, this made ministry difficult, as we were required to quarantine and avoid meeting with people as much as possible.
 But in other ways, we saw the Lord working in ways that would not have been possible without these circumstances.
 We were able to build closer relationships with our neighbors because everyone, us included, were at home much more.
 At the same time, we were able to communicate with people farther away due to the increased use of online platforms such as Zoom.
 And the uncertainty and isolation created by the pandemic has resulted in a greater felt need for the good news of an all-powerful, loving God, who is inviting all to become His children through His resurrected Son, Jesus.
 Indeed, God works ALL things together for good for those who love Him and who are called according to His purpose.

-We are thankful that as one ministry comes to an end, the Lord provides something new for us.
-As our ministry at Ashiyahama Family Preschool came to an end, God opened the door for us to minister at the Asian Rural Institute in Tochigi two times a year for a couple of weeks at a time https://ari.ac.jp/en/home/.
-Rie counsels the participants, staff, and volunteers, while Paul works alongside of them doing farm work.
-It is a wonderful opportunity to sow into the lives of people from Japan, developing countries (in Southeast Asia and Africa, etc.), and "developed countries (U.S., Germany, etc.)."
-Many are Christians, but some meet Jesus while they are there.
-In addition, whereas Paul was having an English conversation lunch once a week with two co-workers at the cafeteria of his workplace, after retirement in March 2023, both of us are continuing this time of building relationships in the same place, same time, but with up to six of Paul's former co-workers.
-Some have no interest in English, but just want to spend time with us.
-As members of the JEMS Member Care committee, we also hope to become more active in helping to care for the emotional and spiritual needs of the JEMS Japan missionary community.
+Beginning in 2023, the Lord opened the door for us to minister at the Asian Rural Institute in Tochigi two times a year, for a couple of weeks at a time (https://ari.ac.jp/en/home/).
+Rie counsels the participants, staff, and volunteers, while Paul works alongside of them doing farm work and other projects.
+It is a wonderful opportunity to sow into the lives of people from Japan, developing countries (in Southeast Asia and Africa, etc.), and "developed countries (U.S., Germany, etc.)" Many are Christians, but some meet Jesus while they are there.

 As missionaries, we see ourselves as God's ambassadors to Japan.
 We want to represent Jesus in every aspect of our lives.
 As such, we believe in missional living.
 Our missions work is not just when we are teaching Kids Church or leading a Bible Study or prayer meeting.
-It is in our interaction with neighbors sharing the love of Christ through kindness and hospitality.
+It is in our interaction with our neighbors, in sharing the love of Christ through kindness and hospitality.
 It is in showing appreciation to servers and workers in restaurants and stores.
 And it is in daily allowing the light of Jesus to shine through us into the darkness of Japan.

 Partner with Us in Sharing God's Love in Japan